 Technologies/Standards Relationships

 The Technologies/Standards Relationships section lists all the dependent, comparable, and companion technologies/standards associated with the technology/standard.
-Hyperlinks are provided to each approved technology/standard VA TRM entry.
+Hyperlinks are provided to each authorized technology/standard VA TRM entry.

 Relationship Type Description